box/box-python-sdk-gen/docs/files.md

 - file_id `str`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
 - extension `GetFileThumbnailUrlExtension`
-  - The file format for the thumbnail Example: "png"
+  - The file format for the thumbnail.
+Example: "png"
 - min_height `Optional[int]`
-  - The minimum height of the thumbnail
+  - The minimum height of the thumbnail.
 - min_width `Optional[int]`
-  - The minimum width of the thumbnail
+  - The minimum width of the thumbnail.
 - max_height `Optional[int]`
-  - The maximum height of the thumbnail
+  - The maximum height of the thumbnail.
 - max_width `Optional[int]`
-  - The maximum width of the thumbnail
+  - The maximum width of the thumbnail.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.